petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 }
 ```

-Using this sample configuration, collections including both web content and blogs are filtered out of the collection selector because the collection type is asset.
+Using this sample configuration, collections including both web content and blogs are filtered out of the collection selector because the collection type is *asset*.

 ![A collection including web content and blog entries corresponds to the asset type.](./fragment-configuration-types-reference/images/09.png)